dzbeck/multiscanner/docs/install.rst

 An installer script is included in the project (`install.sh <https://github.com/mitre/multiscanner/blob/feature-celery/install.sh>`_), which installs the prerequisites on most systems.

-Currently, MultiScanner is deployed with Ansible.
-We are working to support deployment of the distributed architecture via Docker.
+Currently, MultiScanner is deployed with Ansible, and we're working to support distributed architecture deployment via Docker.

 Installing Ansible
 ------------------